coatyio/coaty-website/collections/_pages/nutshell.md

 execution of context-filtered remote operations.

 ![Communication event patterns](/_assets/nutshell/communication-event-patterns.png)
+<small>_* Associate and IoValue events are used for Smart Routing internally._</small>

 Coaty's standardized communication protocol is build on top of exchangeable open-standard publish-subscribe (pub/sub) messaging protocols such as [MQTT](http://mqtt.org/) or [WAMP](https://wamp-proto.org/), but it does not expose the messaging primitives which are just an implementation detail.
-By choosing WebSocket-aware pub/sub messaging systems, Coaty agents can also fully run in mobile and web browsers directly interacting with other Coaty agents.
+By choosing WebSocket-aware pub/sub messaging systems, Coaty agents can also natively run in mobile and web browsers directly interacting with other Coaty agents.

 With the help of Reactive Programming, all Coaty event patterns are programmed in a simple, uniform way.
 You can find some examples in the section on